Getting Started with Blippit Boards: Complete Launch Guide

 • no Word documents of pasted images

-• no printing, photocopying or chasing folders
+• no printing, photocopying or chasing files in folders

 “From now on, please Blippit your evidence instead.”